 The Fuller Center for Housing

-Journey to Nicaragua on a volunteer program with The Fuller Center for Housing and assist the organization build safe housing for locals.
-Aside from building homes, volunteers...
+Journey to the Central American country of Nicaragua on a Building and Construction volunteering program with The Fuller Center for Housing and assist the organization build...

 Spend 1-2 weeks immersing yourself in the exotic, tropical, and friendly country of Thailand!
 Experience a new culture as you work side-by-side with local families to help...